CS

 The Verdict

-This is genuinely close.
-The Hyundai i30 Sedan and MG 5 trade blows across the spec sheet, and neither runs away with an outright win.
-The MG 5 will save you roughly $171 a year in fuel.
+The Hyundai i30 Sedan takes 3 of 5 key spec categories and comes in at a lower price.
+The Hyundai i30 Sedan will save you roughly $85 a year in fuel.
 If boot space matters, the Hyundai i30 Sedan has a clear edge.
 The MG 5 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.